-Later in 2020, fans were given a sneak peek of new material in the form of Soham’s sparse, vulnerable, and home-recorded Quiet People and About Happier Things EPs.
-By now a formidable touring veteran with over 300 shows – and support slots for the likes of Gabrielle Aplin, Ryan Bingham, Saint Raymond, and Meadowlark – to his name, this pair of live recordings capture Soham at his most brutally vulnerable without losing any of the raw, visceral magic of his previous studio recordings.
+After spending the subsequent two years teaching himself to produce and engineer his own recordings, Soham De returned in March 2022 with the announcement of his brand-new single, Someone Else (arriving via AWAL).
+By now a formidable touring veteran with over 300 shows – and support slots for the likes of James Blunt, Gabrielle Aplin, Ryan Bingham, Saint Raymond, and Meadowlark – to his name, this new EP captures Soham at his most brutally vulnerable without losing any of the raw, visceral magic of his previous creative efforts.

 So, that’s Soham De.
 The man of the road who craves his own company.
 The bombastic performer with the introspective mind of an artist.
-And a meticulous songwriter who spent his lockdown simultaneously mulling over what it means to be a touring musician in 2021 and crafting his third full-length EP (details of which will be revealed later this year).
+And a meticulous songwriter who spent his lockdown simultaneously mulling over what it means to be a touring musician amid a global meltdown and a self-sufficient creative in a world that prioritises immediacy over emotional connection.

 We might not know where he’s going next – but we can be sure that we won’t want to miss it.